-Tracking System Assessments review the tracking systems to ensure consistent tracking and reporting, and collection of all necessary data.
-Tracking system assessments are not a priority at this time since the programs are expected to be transferred to new program managers in early 2005.
+Tracking System Assessments review the tracking systems to ensure consistent tracking and reporting, and collection of all ne cessary data.
+Assessing new tracking and reporting system processes should be a priority in the early stages of start-up as programs are transferred to new program managers in early 2005.
 Tracking system assessments should be planned for 2005 to insure that the new program managers have systems in place to track and report required information and that the various program managers can do so in a consistent manner.

-V. Recommended Near Term Evaluation and Research Activities
+V. Recommended Near Term Evaluation and Research Activities, Tasks and Priorities

 CEEEP believes that the highest priority for the 2004 - 2005 evaluation and research plan is to perform the studies necessary to review current rebate levels and to make recommendations regarding changes to the rebate levels as well as what technologies should be added to or deleted from the list of eligible technologies.
 CEEEP believes these studies should commence in accordance with the timeline presented in Section II of this report.
-Multiple contractors will be hired via a competitive solicitation.
-The solicitation and research will be managed by CEEEP.